 There will be 3 or laps of 3, 4 or 5 timed short gravity fed stages, 9 to 15 timed stages in all.

-All stage times will be added together for rider’s overall result.
+Fastest 2 out of 3 run times per stage will be added together for riders overall position.

 Each lap will be 3 – 5km in length.